ayushpratapsingh983-png/ByteBunny/README.md

 # 🐰 ByteBunny v0.1

 > Learn coding languages the fun way — Tauri 2 + Rust + React + Firebase

 ---
+ByteBunny 🐰 is a fast, gamified desktop coding companion built with Tauri and React.
+It makes learning engaging with interactive paths, daily streaks, and custom animations.
+Featuring a sleek UI and secure auth, it delivers native performance to supercharge your programming adventure.
 ## ✨ What's new in v0.1

 | Feature | Details |